The Eccles Scholars Award program provides financial support to MBA students who have a strong interest in and commitment to international business.

 - Upon proof of registration for an approved international experience, a $3,000 travel award will be posted to the recipients’ student account through the Scholarship system.
 Savage Scholar recipients are not eligible for the travel portion of the scholarship.

-- Students who complete their Global Management Certificate at the end of the 2nd year will receive an additional taxable $3,000 award, which will be paid after graduation.
-If a recipient drops from the Global Management Certificate, they will not be eligible for the final award.
+- Students who complete their Global Business Certificate at the end of the 2nd year will receive an additional $3,000 award, which will be paid as a scholarship on or before the last day of the second semester in your final year.
+If a recipient drops from the Global Business Certificate, they will not be eligible for the final award.

 - No portion of the awards is transferable.